refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

 ### ICA (Independent Component Analysis)

 For comparision between ICA and PCA, see [this answer](https://www.zhihu.com/question/28845451).
 The idea is somewhat similar to PCA.
-The difference is the critiria for basis choice: maximize the standard deviation or nonGaussianity.
+The difference is the critirion for basis choice: maximize the standard deviation or nonGaussianity.

 ### NMF (Non-negative Matrix Factorization)